vexys001/RandoTracker/docs/IterationPlans/plan-iteration1.md

     - **PostConditions**:
       - The variable occurence of button (ItemButton) will be reduced by 1.
       - If the variable occurence of button is equal to 0:
-        - delete instance of button.
+        - Delete association between the button and buttonList.
-        - delete association between the button and buttonList.
+        - Delete instance of button.

 2. **Contract** : updateButonList()
     - **Reference**: CU04